Last updated June 2026

 Is the De Molen windmill a working mill?

-Yes — it’s a functioning Dutch-style windmill that produces flour, sold on site.
-You can climb inside for $2.
+Yes — it is a functioning Dutch-style windmill that produces flour sold on site.
+Visitors can climb inside for a small donation.

 Is Foxton Beach good for swimming?

-Yes — it’s a wide, clean sandy beach popular with families in summer.
+Yes — it is a wide, clean sandy beach popular with families in summer.
+Always check current water-quality advisories before swimming.

 What is the Manawatū Estuary good for?

-Allow two to three hours for the windmill/museum complex, boardwalk and beach.
-It’s easy to combine with a Palmerston North stop on the same trip.
+Allow two to three hours for the windmill and museum complex, boardwalk and beach.
+It combines easily with a stop in Palmerston North.

 Is there food in Foxton?